augustkx/VAE_learning-a-representation-for-navigation/README.md

 points= navi.gd_points(points,num_p) in part 2, and navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim) in part 1,
 and navi.visualise_route('passway_dg.png',points,shrink,batch_size,latent_dim) in part 3.

-Fifth, as both pathes produced through the learned latent space manifold are reaonable and short, but not continously enough for a robot to navigate itself through, we want to prove that there is actually a path in the latent space that is reasonable and short and continuous enough for a root to lead itself through.
+Fifth, as both pathes produced through the learned latent space manifold are reasonable and short, but not continously enough for a robot to navigate itself through, we want to prove that there is actually a path in the latent space that is reasonable and short and continuous enough for a root to lead itself through.
 To do this, uncomment: all the commands in part 4.